hotspotty/documentation/docs/intro.md

 ## Hotspotty Workspace

-To have a smooth and successful experience using Hotspotty to manage your hotspots installation data and any associated payments, we recommend the below guidesyarn:
+To have a smooth and successful experience using Hotspotty to manage your hotspots installation data and any associated payments, we recommend the below guides:

 - [Pay your contacts](./hotspotty-workspace/pay-your-contacts)
 - [Manage installation data](./hotspotty-workspace/manage-installation-data)